andrewtong0/twitchOnline/README.md

   * .status STREAMNAME - replace STREAMNAME with a stream name (case sensitive to given stream list) to check the current status of the stream (online/offline).
 Also provides a link to the stream.
 * Discord Version
   * !online - gives a list of all online streams (from given list of streams to check for).
+  * !uptime STREAMNAME - gives the start time of an online streamer (must also be in databse)

 ## Important Notes
 * The New Twitch API handles capitalization of names in cURL requests weird.
 I've found that keeping stream usernames in the list of names to check for in all lowercase works.